MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 #### Office.OneNote.Android.Canvas.PageCreated

 This event is triggered when a new OneNote page is created.
-The data is used to monitor, detect and fix any issues caused when a page is created in OneNote.
+The data is used to monitor, detect, and fix any issues caused when a page is created in OneNote.

 The following fields are collected: